HCSA- Documenting the Legacy of Hawaiian Channel Swimming with Worldclass Standards

 News Flash: Tina Neill is the first person since 2011 to complete the ʻAlenuihāhā Channel!
 She started at Upolu Point, Hawaiʻi on February 12, 2025 and finished at Kaupo Beach, Maui February 13, 2025.
 The moon was full that night.
 Congratulations Tina, Captain Mike Spalding and crew for a safe and successful crossing.

 News Flash: Andreas Waschburger of Germany sets a new Molokaʻi (Kaiwi) Channel course record of 9:55:10!
 This swim crossing was organized by Dr. Steven Minaglia of Maui Nui Swim and observed by Ocean 7 creator Steven Munatones on October 6, 2024 and officially ratified by HCSA on October 9, 2024 after full board review.
 Watch videos: https://hylo.sport/stories/waschis-nachste-herausforderung-der-kaiwi-kanal/.
-Departure time was October 6, 2024 at 4:41 AM consistent with HCSA and Maui Nui Swim's suggested windows to reduce cookiecutter shark contact.
+Departure time was October 6, 2024 at 4:41 AM consistent with HCSA's suggested moon and tidal phases to reduce cookiecutter shark contact.

 News Flash: Graco Morlan of Mexico attempts a double Molokaʻi Channel crossing and ends up setting the record for the fastest Oʻahu to Molokaʻi crossing with a time of 15:33 besting the existing record of 16:15 set by Dr. Harry Huffaker back in 1972.
 Congratulations to this excellent team including (left to right) Jorge, Graco, Irina, and Tania!